Hooked on Courage Pricing Model

 Family & Individual Packages

-• $97 – Single Student License One child, 6-week course, digital e-book.
+• $197 – Single Student License One child, 6-week course, digital e-book.
+A Hooked on the Wizard of Oz soft cover book

 School / Classroom Packages